axch/adaptive-plot/README.md

 `(plot-zoom-x! plot #!optional new-xlow new-xhigh)`

-Change the x boundaries of the given plot and compute more points (if necessary) so that the new view reaches the plot's resolution, the return the plot.
+Change the x boundaries of the given plot and compute more points (if necessary) so that the new view reaches the plot's resolution, then return the plot.
 Useful for looking at a part of the function's geometry more closely without recomputing the points already plotted, or at a different region without forgetting the points already